-Eligibility: generally, applicants to the Master of Divinity program requires a completed bachelor’s degree from a regionally accredited college or university with a minimum GPA of 2.75/4.0.
+Eligibility: generally, application to the program requires a completed bachelor’s degree from a regionally accredited college or university with a minimum GPA of 2.75/4.0.

-Curriculum: The Master of Divinity degree requires the completion of 26 three-unit courses for a total of 78 credits.
+Curriculum: The program requires the completion of 26 three-unit courses for a total of 78 credits.
 Eighteen (18) courses are required and eight (8) are electives.
 Electives may be used to take denominational requirements or to complete the Anglican Certificate.

 Denominational Requirements: Polity courses for American Baptist, Episcopal, Presbyterian, United Methodist, and Unitarian Universalist students are offered during the normal tenure of a Master of Divinity student.

 United Methodist Students: CRCDS is approved by the University Senate of the United Methodist Church for the preparation of candidates for ordination in The United Methodist Church.
 The School’s rich course offerings can also prepare for ordination in a variety of other denominations.

 Episcopal/Anglican Students: CRCDS in collaboration with The Episcopal Diocese of Rochester offers Episcopal students preparing for ordination the opportunity to earn a Master of Divinity degree from CRCDS concurrently with an Anglican Studies Certificate.
 Details for that program may be found at this link.